Federal Information Processing Standards (FIPS)

 Limitations

-The following features are not currently FIPS validated.
+The following features are not currently FIPS-validated.
 They will be removed from this section as new updates are released, and they become covered.

 - iSCSI shares